Tips & FAQ.

 Before you start!

 Check the theme for the Photography Awards.
 Every year the awards will be guided by a specific theme in which we ask your students to respond.
 A good idea for this is to start a discussion in the classroom around the theme, share ideas and show the children some examples of photography that might fit the theme.
-To help you explore this further you can visit the Children’s Rights Alliance website or login to your school account and complete our free Creative Well-being Activities.
+To help you explore this further you can login to your school account and download our free Creative Well-being Activities.

 Teaching the basics!